Structure and regularity for subsets of groups with finite VC-dimension: Distal arithmetic regularity

+Since Theorems \ref{thm:distalprof} and \ref{thm:distalgen} use global assumptions on the theory, a fully general statement for applications to finite groups would be rather cumbersome to state.
+However, one concludes, in a routine fashion, structure and regularity for suitable families of finite groups, for example a collection $\cG$ of finite $\cL$-structures expanding groups, such that any completion of $\Th(\cG)$ is distal.
+In the next section, we will discuss an application to the family of finite groups obtained as quotients of a compact $p$-adic Lie group by its open normal subgroups.

-\begin{remark} Results similar to those above can be shown just for \emph{fsg} groups definable in NIP theories, and without the smoothness assumption.
-In this case, the results would be nearly identical to Theorems \ref{thm:UPgen} and \ref{thm:UPprof}.
-Indeed, \emph{fsg} groups in NIP theories satisfy generic compact domination just as in Fact \ref{fact:G00}, but with $G^{00}_{\theta^r}$ replaced by $G^{00}$, see \cite{HPS,SimGCD}.
-However, as discussed in \cite[Remark 1.2]{CPpfNIP}, since the unique left-invariant measure in an NIP \emph{fsg} group $G$ is generically stable, one could fix an invariant formula $\theta(x;\ybar)$ and construct $G^{00}_{\theta^r}$ as in Fact \ref{fact:G00}.
-This yields structure and regularity theorems as before, but with additional information about the definability of the data.
+\begin{remark} Results along the lines of Theorems \ref{thm:UPprof} and \ref{thm:UPgen} can also be shown for \emph{fsg} groups definable in NIP theories, but without the smoothness assumption.
+Indeed, such groups satisfy generic compact domination just as in Theorem \ref{thm:G00CP}$(d)$, but with $G^{00}_{\theta^r}$ replaced by $G^{00}$ (see \cite[Corollary 4.9]{SimGCD}).
+However, as discussed in \cite[Remark 1.3]{CPpfNIP}, since the unique left-invariant measure on an NIP \emph{fsg} group $G$ is generically stable, one could fix an invariant formula $\theta(x;\ybar)$ and construct $G^{00}_{\theta^r}$ as in Theorem \ref{thm:G00CP}.
+This yields structure and regularity theorems as before with additional information about the definability of the data.
 Precisely:

 Assume $T$ is NIP.
 Suppose $G$ is definable and \emph{fsg}, and let $\mu$ be the unique left-invariant Keisler measure on $G$.
-Fix an invariant formula $\theta(x;\ybar)$, where $x$ is in the sort for $G$.
-Then, for any $\theta^r$-definable $X\seq G$ and any $\epsilon>0$, we have the conclusion of Theorem \ref{thm:UPgen}, except with $\T^n$ replaced by some compact connected Lie group $L$.
+Without loss of generality, assume $G=M^*$.
+Fix an invariant formula $\theta(x;\ybar)$.
+Then, for any $\theta^r$-definable $A\seq G$ and any $\epsilon>0$, we have the conclusion of Theorem \ref{thm:UPgen}, except with $\T^n$ replaced by some compact connected metric Lie group $(L,d)$.
 If $G/G^{00}_{\theta^r}$ is profinite, then the conclusion of Theorem \ref{thm:UPprof} holds exactly as stated.

 It would be interesting to pursue notions of smoothness for local measures, or ``local distality" for formulas, and recover local versions of Theorems \ref{thm:distalgen} and \ref{thm:distalprof}.
-For instance, one might consider an NIP formula $\phi(x,\ybar)$ such that every generically stable global Keisler measure on the Boolean algebra of $\phi$-formulas is smooth. \end{remark}
+For instance, one might consider an NIP formula $\theta(x,\ybar)$ such that every generically stable global Keisler measure on the Boolean algebra of $\theta$-formulas is smooth. \end{remark}